NatXiao/LasISC-Hostel/README.md

 ### 2) How to model if someone is working at reception (i.e. not on a floor)

 The Floor_Employee table handles this case, using foreign keys to make references to the Floor => value 0, Employee => the employee concerned and Employee_Type => the receptionist function.

+## Conclusion

+Our project was finished in time, and we realised how complex a database on an hotel could become.
+There are a lot of variation, in the demands for example.
+Creating the data is also fastidious.